MadhavChoudhary/MusicLEDs/README.md

 # STEPS

+Connect Aurdino and set the COM Port in Aurdino IDE.
+Upload the code 'StandardFirmata'available in the examples of the Arduino IDE.
-Connect Aurdino and set the COM Port in Aurdino IDE See the port of your arduino, and set the line accordingly in 32 with baud rate.
+See the port of your arduino, and set the line accordingly in 32 with baud rate.
-Put the audio file in this folder and name it "song.mp3" Open the file in Processing IDE and run it.
+Put the audio file in this folder and name it "song.mp3".
+Open the file in Processing IDE and run it.